 What do you think is (are) the biggest challenge(s) in 3D Printing/bio-printing?
 What do you think the potential solution(s) is (are)?

-Brett: In the Orthosis space: I have seen several start-ups in the orthosis space struggle to appreciate day-to-day clinical workflow.
+Brett: In the Orthosis space: I have seen several start ups in the orthosis space struggle to appreciate day-to-day clinical workflow.
 These companies have had great products but producing and fitting these products needs to sync into existing personnel roles and workflow within clinics.
 The right product fit needs to include both provider and patient considerations.
-Many of these same start-ups don’t have clinical cofounders or even clinician board members.
-In short, new start-ups steeped in engineering talent also need healthcare providers as founding members.
+Many of these same start ups don’t have clinical cofounders or even clinician board members.
+In short, new start ups steeped in engineering talent also need healthcare providers as founding members.
 Doing so will prevent capital waste and will increase adoption rates among users.

 In bio-printing: I still remember the first patient that came in for rehabilitation following stem cell injections to both of their knees.
-When I asked the physician that performed the injection what the rehabilitation protocols should be he responded “just take it easy”.
+When I asked the physician that performed the injection what the rehabilitation protocols should be he responded with “just take it easy”.

-My concern with bio-printing is that the rehabilitation protocols might not be well-researched or clearly defined.
+My concern with bio-printing is that the rehabilitation protocols might not be well researched or clearly defined.
 If we have patients showing up to physical therapy clinics with bio-plotted menisci but no specific post-procedure protocols, we could be setting patients up for tissue failure.

 The solution will be for kinesiology researchers to make sure they are advocating to be included within the entire spectrum of research from early human trials to outcome studies and to inform physical therapists regarding any relevant precautions.